hotrodorm/hotrod/README.md

 The following rankings are built-in in Torcs and can be activated programmatically:

-- Highest Response Time (active by default)
+- By Highest Response Time (active by default)
-- Highest Impact Queries
+- By Highest Impact
-- Highest Frequency Queries
+- By Highest Frequency
 - Initial Queries
 - Latest Queries